tanya-karagiannis/Cell-Type-Diversity-Statistic/README.md

 CTDS.score(dataobject, metadata = metaInfo)
 ```

-CTDS.score can alternatively take a SingleCellExperiment object or Seurat object and calculate the normalized cell type proportions for each sample based on the sample variable (sample.ID) and cell type variable (ct.consensus) specified.
+CTDS.score can alternatively take a SingleCellExperiment object or Seurat object and calculate the cell type proportions for each sample based on the sample variable (sample.ID) and cell type variable (cell.type) specified.
 Then the function will calculate the cell type diversity statistics across samples.

 To return a vector of the cell type diversity statistics across samples:
 ```
-CTDS.score(dataobject, sample = "sample.ID", cell.type = "ct.consensus")
+CTDS.score(dataobject, sample = "sample.ID", cell.type = "cell.type")
 ```

-Including metadata information to return a matrix with the cell type diversity statistics across samples and their metadata information.
+Including metadata information to return a matrix with the cell type diversity statistics across samples joined with their metadata information.
 ```
-CTDS.score(dataobject, sample = "sample.ID", cell.type = "ct.consensus", metadata = metaInfo)
+CTDS.score(dataobject, sample = "sample.ID", cell.type = "cell.type", metadata = metaInfo)
 ```